 Tired of having other people's dogs using your yard as their own personal toilet?
 Dog repellents come in many forms, ranging from products whose smell keeps dogs away, to devices that emit sonic and ultrasonic sound waves that dogs find offensive.
-The article below offers an introduction to these means for preventing dogs from entering your yard:

 The chances that you have a plant growing in your yard that is at least mildly toxic to dogs are very good.
 Don't believe me?
 Check out this list, which links to resources telling you more about the plants in question.
 While it's hardly exhaustive, I think the list will give you an idea of just how many different types of plants are poisonous to dogs.
 Note that these are common, not obscure plants!

 I mentioned above that there's a device that emits sonic and ultrasonic sound waves designed to drive canine intruders away.
 But a similar technology exists to keep your own dog from leaving the yard.
 Don't worry: neither of these gizmos is in any way harmful to dogs.
 And the beauty of underground dog fencing is that it can be kept invisible.
 You can read about underground dog fencing in the following article, based on an interview with an expert in the field: